zio/zio/docs/about/contributing-to-documentation.md

 sbt:docs> docs/mdoc --watch
 ```

-And finally, by the following command serve the microsite locally:
+4. Finally, by the following command we can serve the microsite locally:

 ```bash
 cd website